-It’s been almost two years since the Mondo on Squeeze post.
+It’s been almost eight months since the Mondo on Debian Wheezy 7.1 post.

 What is Mondo Rescue?